On this page you will find tasks that you, as a professional, will need to complete before you travel out of the U.S.

 Will this trip, or any portion thereof, be reimbursed by UNL?

-Note: In the event that your trip is 100% paid from another source than UNL and you have no reason to file for travel expense reimbursements upon your return, you are encouraged to use Travel and Transport, but are not required to do so.
-You still need to file an Electronic Travel Authorization.
+Note: In the event that your trip is 100% paid from another source than UNL and you have no reason to file for travel expense reimbursements upon your return, you are encouraged to use Fox World Travel, but are not required to do so.
+You still need to file a Travel Request (pre-trip authorization).

 View this document for frequently asked questions (FAQ’s) about the International ITRP System.